udacity/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Implementation

-A folder named `../src` is created on the root folder model and agent code is placed.
+A folder named `../src/` is created on the root folder model and agent code is placed.

-The agent is coded in `ac_agent.py` as well as other agent utilites, like MemoryBuffer and noise
+* ac_agent.py: Implements Actor Critic Agents like DDPG, as well as other utilities, like Nosise proccess
+* model.py: Deep Neural networks implementations available for several agents, like `DDPGActor` and `DDPGCritic`

-In addition as train loop may be specific to environment behaviour is implemented in `unity_reacher_utils.py` at train() function
+* unity_reacher_utils.py: A train loop specific for this kind of environment is implemented in `train()` function

-The agent will instanciate the network and manage forward pass and backwardation, as well as interacting with the environment (step and act, which also add decaying noise to provide exploration), mananging other systems as Experience Replay Buffer.

-The train loop manages updatable params, manages environment's transitions and stores results (scores per episode and model checkpoint)

-Each hyperparamenter is documented on its corresponding class, check `ac_agent.py` and `model.py`
+* utils.py: Several utilies
+* dqn_agent.py: `MemoryBuffer` is importend from this module

+In addition, source code is added in `p2_continuous-control/src`

 ### Results:
-Report.ipynb aggregates results, add visualizations and discuss them Checkpoints and scores are stored in `models/`, where there is an experiments folder where each experiment hyperparameters adn results are tracked
+`Report.ipynb` aggregates results, add visualizations and then discuss them Checkpoints and scores are stored in `models/`, where there is an experiments folder where each experiment hyperparameters adn results are tracked